shirshanag/Python-ML-projects/README.md

 ## 📁 List of Projects
 - 🛍️ `product-purchaser-knn`: Predicts customer purchase decisions using KNN
 - 🧮 `calculator`: A simple calculator GUI using Tkinter
 - `Sonar-Classifer a Sonar vs Rock prediction system`:A machine-learning model used by submarine to detect wether it is a Sonar mine or Rock
+- `DiaScan.ai`: A machine learning model to predict the diabetes of female patient

 ## ▶️ How to Use